Arctic-Voxel/SC1015-Mini-Project/README.md

 ## Tools Used

 As our dataset is highly Categorical, we used two preprocessing tools such as the OrdinalEncoder and the LabelEncoder to prepare our train and test.

+The categorical predictors in our train and test would be transformed into numerical categories beginning from 0 such as 0 and 1 for Binary Predictors which helps the model to better predict the classification of Heart Disease.

 Afterwards, we used the SelectKBest tool that is capable of selecting features according to the k highest scores using the Chi function.
 This helps us to find the features that are the highly like to be irrelevant for classification.

 ## Models Used